cdjq/DFRobot_RP2040_SCI/README.md

    * @brief Set data refresh rate
    *
    * @param refreshRate eRefreshRate_t enum variable
-   * @n eRefreshRateMs     Refresh rate measured in ms, refresh at actual data refresh rate
+   * @n eRefreshRateMs     ms-level, refresh at the actual refresh rate
-   * @n eRefreshRate1s     Refresh rate 1s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate1s     1s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate3s     Refresh rate 3s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate3s     3s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate5s     Refresh rate 5s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate5s     5s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate10s    Refresh rate 10s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate10s    10s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate30s    Refresh rate 30s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate30s    30s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate1min   Refresh rate 1min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate1min   1min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate5min   Refresh rate 5min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate5min   5min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate10min  Refresh rate 10min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate10min  10min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
    * @return uint8_t Error code
-   * @n      ERR_CODE_NONE         or 0x00  Set successful
+   * @n      ERR_CODE_NONE         or 0x00  Setting succeed
    * @n      ERR_CODE_CMD_INVAILED or 0x01  Invalid command
-   * @n      ERR_CODE_RES_PKT      or 0x02  Response packet error
+   * @n      ERR_CODE_RES_PKT      or 0x02  Response package error
-   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C master
+   * @n      ERR_CODE_M_NO_SPACE   or 0x03  Insufficient memory of I2C controller
-   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response packet reception timeout
+   * @n      ERR_CODE_RES_TIMEOUT  or 0x04  Response package receive timeout
-   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command packet or command mismatch */
+   * @n      ERR_CODE_CMD_PKT      or 0x05  Invalid command package or unmatched command */
   uint8_t setRefreshRate(eRefreshRate_t refreshRate);
   /**
    * @fn getRefreshRate
-   * @brief Get the set refresh time, which may not be the actual refresh time, the relationship between them is: the set refresh time <= the actual refresh time
+   * @brief Get the set refresh rate, which may not be the actual rate, the relationship between them is: the set refresh rate <= the actual refresh rate
    *
    * @param refreshRate eRefreshRate_t enum variable, get the level
-   * @n eRefreshRateMs     Refresh rate measured in ms, refresh at actual data refresh rate
+   * @n eRefreshRateMs     ms-level, refresh at the actual refresh rate
-   * @n eRefreshRate1s     Refresh rate 1s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate1s     1s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate3s     Refresh rate 3s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate3s     3s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate5s     Refresh rate 5s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate5s     5s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate10s    Refresh rate 10s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate10s    10s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate30s    Refresh rate 30s, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate30s    30s, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate1min   Refresh rate 1min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate1min   1min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate5min   Refresh rate 5min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate5min   5min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
-   * @n eRefreshRate10min  Refresh rate 10min, if the actual data refresh rate is less than the value, then refresh at the value;l if greater than the value, then refresh at the actual refresh rate
+   * @n eRefreshRate10min  10min, if the actual data refresh rate is less than this value, refresh at this rate, if greater than it, refresh at actual rate
    * @return uint32_t Return refresh rate, unit ms
    * @n eRefreshRateMs     0ms
    * @n eRefreshRate1s     1000ms